openvinotoolkit/openvino/docs/IE_PLUGIN_DG/CompiledModel.md

 @sphinxdirective

 .. meta::
-   :description: Use the ov::CompiledModel class as a base class for a compiled
+   :description: Use the ov::CompiledModel class as the base class for a compiled
                  model and to create an arbitrary number of ov::InferRequest objects.

 ov::CompiledModel class functionality: